Coldcard/firmware/docs/nfc-pushtx.md

     - when RegTest is enabled, the value will be `XRT`

-We provide a few default URL values to our customers, including one backend we will operate.
+We provide a few default URL values to our customers, including one backend we will operate on `colcard.com`.
 The URL can also be directly entered by the customer.
 On the Q, it can be scanned from a QR code.

 For COLDCARD backend, the url used is: